 A love of music and a desire to delve deeper into its language and history.
 Practical musical experience is essential, and though GCSE music is usual, it is not mandatory.
-You should have achieved (or be intending to achieve) Grade 5 Theory by the end of the first year, and should be able to perform on at least one instrument to Grade 5 standard by the same time.
+You should have achieved Grade 5 Theory, and should be able to perform on at least one instrument to Grade 7 standard by the end of the course.

 Music is a vocational subject, and is essential for those wishing to pursue their formal musical studies at university or music college.
 The course is both challenging and rewarding, and can be combined with any other subject at A Level.
 Anyone considering a career in the music industry (from concert performing and arts management to musical journalism) would benefit from the course.
-Those who choose to discontinue formal musical training post18 will feel the benefits of A Level Music for the rest of their lives, and universities look favourably upon Music as a relevant academic A Level for all degree courses.
+Music is also a relevant A-Level for those intending to pursue a degree outside of the subject.
+All universities rate A-Level Music highly as an academic qualification, and past students have gone on to study medicine, art and various sciences with Music as one of their A Levels.